akimgacem/snookicker/LAN/README.md

 Just run the "main.exe"(Windows 64bits only),  and go to "Super Stars tournament".

 - How does it works ?
-NodeJS create a server to handle players connexion and sync.
+NodeJS create a server to handle players connexion and sync inputs.
 Players must be connected on same wifi.

 - Why must be on same wifi ?